Normalized Berkovich spaces and surface singularities: Modifications of surfaces and vertex sets

 \pa{If $f\colon\Y\to\X$ and $f'\colon\Y'\to\X$ are two formal log modifications of $(X,Z)$, we say that $\Y'$ \defi{dominates} $\Y$ if there is a morphism of formal schemes $g\colon\Y'\to \Y$ such that $f\circ g=f'$; we denote this by $\Y'\geq \Y$.
-If such a morphism $g$ exists, then it is unique.
+Note that if such a morphism $g$ exists, then it is unique.
+This follows from the fact that $f$ is uniquely determined by the fact that it induces an isomorphism of normalized spaces: to prove this we can assume that $\X$ and $\Y$ are both affine, and conclude by observing that the image of an element of $\calO_\X(\X)$ in $\calO_\Y(\Y)$ only depends on its image in $\calO_{T_\Y}(T_\Y)$ because the natural map $\calO_\Y(\Y)\to\calO_{T_\Y}(T_\Y)$ is injective.
 Two formal log modifications $\Y'$ and $\Y$ are \defi{isomorphic} if $\Y \geq \Y'\geq \Y$, i.e. if there is an isomorphism $\Y' \cong \Y$ commuting with the morphisms to $\X$.
 The domination relation is a filtered partial order on the set of isomorphism classes of formal log modifications of $X$.
-By the universal properties of blowup and normalization, this partially ordered set has as unique minimal element $\widetilde{\X}$. }
+By the universal properties of blowup and normalization, this partially ordered set has $\widetilde{\X}$ as unique smallest element. }